moka-rs/moka/README.md

 - Thread-safe, highly concurrent in-memory cache implementations:
     - Synchronous caches that can be shared across OS threads.
-    - An asynchronous (futures aware) cache that can be accessed inside and outside of asynchronous contexts.
+    - An asynchronous (futures aware) cache.
 - A cache can be bounded by one of the followings:
     - The maximum number of entries.
     - The total weighted size of entries.
 (Size aware eviction)